 Adrienne is an experienced appellate litigator, who has concentrated her appellate practice on behalf of public entities asserting immunities under the Tort Claims Act, in cases involving constitutional issues such as the application of personal jurisdiction over non-resident defendants and in matters involving catastrophic injuries.
 She regularly consults with trial counsel before and during trial to preserve appellate issues.

-She is chair of the Commercial Litigation practice group, ranked by U.S. News and World Report as National Tier 1 in its “Best Law Firms” rankings 2015–2018.
+She is a member of the Commercial Litigation practice group, ranked by U.S. News and World Report as National Tier 1 in its “Best Law Firms” rankings 2015–2018.

-Adrienne is a member and chair of the New Jersey Supreme Court Committee on the Unauthorized Practice of Law, of which she was recently re-appointed as chair for the 2018 term.
+Adrienne is the Chair of the New Jersey Supreme Court Committee on the Unauthorized Practice of Law, of which she was recently re-appointed as chair for the 2020 term.
 She is also a member of the New Jersey Supreme Court Committee on Professional Responsibility Rules.
 Adrienne has acted as a court-appointed arbitrator for contract disputes for the New Jersey Superior Court of Middlesex County, and previously served on the New Jersey Supreme Court District VIII Fee Arbitration Committee.

-She is actively involved in many Firm committees, including: Lateral Recruiting Committee, Diversity & Inclusion Committee, Women’s Forum, and Attorney Professional Development and Relations Committee.
+She is actively involved in Firm committees, including the Diversity & Inclusion Committee and Women’s Forum.

 Adrienne regularly writes articles and presents on issues involving construction litigation.
 She has served on a panel of the New Jersey Bar Association’s Federal Practice & Procedure Section titled, “Nuts & Bolts of Federal Court Practice,” with United States District Court Magistrate Judge Joel Schneider, U.S.M.J., retired federal Magistrate Joel Rosen, and John O’Brien, Legal Counsel to the Clerk’s Office at the United States District Court for the District of New Jersey.